The virtual Q conference 2020 took place 9th -13th November 2020.

 Professor Steven R. Brown has established himself as a preeminent scholar and expert in Q methodology.
 His book, Political Subjectivity, as well as his scores of articles, book chapters, encyclopedia entries, etc., have been foundational to the understanding of countless Q scholars.
 Brown has also supervised numerous Q dissertations, helped to found ISSSS and Operant Subjectivity, and maintains the Q-LISTSERV.

-In this session, Professor Brown will field questions posed by two of his former students, Professor Dan Thomas and Professor Jim Rhoads.
-Thomas and Rhoads will engage Brown in issues both fundamental to Q as well as more advanced theoretical issues.
-There will also be an opportunity for attendees to pose questions to Professor Brown.
-The session should be of interest to Q scholars at all levels (beginning, intermediate, and advanced).
+In this session, Professor Brown covered questions posed by two of his former students, Professor Dan Thomas and Professor Jim Rhoads.
+Thomas and Rhoads engaged Brown in issues both fundamental to Q as well as more advanced theoretical issues.
+There was also an opportunity for attendees to pose questions to Professor Brown.

 Tuesday – 10th November, 2-3pm EST/7-8pm GMT